 Jennifer and Kevin McCoy are media artists whose works extends from film and video to installation and generative software .
 Their work often reconfigures viewing conventions to tease out the gap between representation and lived experience.
-To this end, we build active systems for art creation and viewing.
-In early installations the system is user activated, as in TV database projects which create a categorical framework from which viewers can choose images.
-We also develop software that manipulates images as they are presented.
-These sculptures deploy live cameras on miniature film sets to restructure narrative in real time.
-In our work, technology serves as a mediator between the human and the world, and as an active force which not only shapes its material but reframes the entire project of what we choose to see.
+To this end, they build active systems for art creation and viewing.
+Early projects include a series of sculptures which present databases of narrative television clips filtered into categorical frameworks.
+Their live installations depend on software that manipulates images as they are presented.
+These miniature film sets deploy live cameras to restructure filmed sequences in real time.
+In their work, technology serves as a mediator between the human and the world, and as an active force which not only shapes its material but reframes the entire project of what we choose to see.
 Recent work includes generative software that uses blockchain technology to create long form ecosystems for images to change and evolve.

 Their work can be seen in the collections of the Museum of Modern Art, The Metropolitan Museum of Art, the Museum of Fine Arts, Houston, the Milwaukee Art Museum, the 21C Museum, and the Speed Museum.
 They received a Creative Capital award in 2003, the Wired Rave Award for Art in 2005, a Guggenheim Fellowship in 2011, and a Headlands Alumni Award in 2014.
 Their work is represented by Postmasters Gallery in New York.In 2022 Kevin received a Webby Lifetime Achievement Award from the International Academy of Digital Arts and Sciences for co-developing the technology that eventually became known as the NFT.